 Related: Sick Day Food: 14 Nourishing Recipes For When You’re Sick

 This dish will last in the fridge for up to four days and in the freezer for around three months.
 If you make this, I recommend storing half of it in the freezer in individual portions so you have the ability to thaw only what you need.
-Store and eat the other half for your weekly meal prep!
+Store and eat the other half for your weekly meal prep.
+You’ll be so happy you froze some of this.
+Reheat on the stovetop or in the microwave until it’s totally hot all the way through.

 Related: Weekly Meal Prep: 12 One-Pot Dinners Under 30 Minutes